siyuan-note/siyuan/README.md

 Local functions are completely free to use, [Cloud services](https://b3log.org/siyuan/en/pricing.html) requires annual subscription.

-Currently, only users in mainland China are supported to subscribe.
-For users in non-mainland China regions, please follow [Cloud service supports non-mainland China regions](https://github.com/siyuan-note/siyuan/issues/5331).
+Currently, only users in mainland China are supported to subscribe, and users who are not in mainland China should not subscribe.

 ## 🙏 Acknowledgement